Diabol/builder/README.md

 ##Integration Test
 There is a maven project in integration-test to run to perform tests at a given PipeIt installation.
-Execute 'mvn clean install -Dpipeit.host=<url to instance>' to run.
+Execute 'mvn clean install -Dpipeit.host=http://host:port' to run.
 If pipeit.host is not specified, the test defaults to 'http://localhost:9000'

 Build Infrastructure
 ====================